It’s your best skin-clearing serum, but in cleanser form.

 If you cleanse twice a day, we recommend alternating Shasta AHA Refining Acid Wash with Tashmoo Water Lily Nourishing Milky Wash to strengthen your skin’s barrier and soothe sensitivity.
 The less aggravated your skin is, the better it will react to exfoliating acids.

 How to HoliWash: Massage on damp skin in slow circular motions.
 Take your time, it’s sinking in.
 Rinse and pat dry.
-Use whenever you’re going through a rough patch.
-Or when your skin is.
+Use whenever skin feels rough – or if you’ve recently sinned.

 Warning: External use only.
 Avoid contact with eyes.